foysalmia/Array-Related-Simple-Problems/readme.md

 ```
 ## Question 3

-WAP that will take n integer numbers into an array, and then reverse all the integers within that array.
+Write a programme that will take n integer numbers into an array, and then reverse all the integers within that array.
 Finally, print them all from 0 index to the last valid index.

 ```
 INPUT 1